 HISTORY OF PHILOSOPHY OF THE RENAISSANCE

-depth knowledge of the Renaissance philosophical thought, with particular reference to the moral context; understanding and analysis of philosophical texts neo-Stoics and neo-skeptics (the descriptor).
+Adequate Knowledge of Renaissance philosophical thought, with special regard to moral concepts; understanding and analysis of Neo-Stoic and Neo-sceptic philosophical texts (I Dublin descriptor);

 Evaluation is based on an oral exam, in which the individual competence of the student will be assessed, together with his/her performance during the reading of the texts in class.